-The impact of institutions on economic performance in general, and on wage setting in the labor market in particular, is currently under debate (OECD 2006).
-In times of increasingly heterogeneous economic conditions the catchword is eurosclerosis, stating that institutional rigidities restrain labor market performance and the dynamics of economic development.
-A major focus in this context is on the impact of trade unions; see, e.g., the handbook of Addison and Schnabel (2003).
+The impact of institutions on economic performance in general, and on wage setting in the labor market in particular, has been under debate for a while (OECD 2006).
+In times of increasingly heterogeneous economic conditions, it is often argued that institutional rigidities restrain labor market performance and the dynamics of economic development.
+The discussion often refers to the impact of trade unions, see e.g. the handbook Addison and Schnabel (2003).

 The main channel for unions to influence the wage structure is through collective bargaining.
 In Germany, this influence goes beyond mere negotiation of wage premia for union members since collective agreements on individual membership premia are forbidden by constitutional law.
 Given the high rate of collective bargaining coverage in the German labor market, union-bargained wages apply to the larger part of all employees and unions influence the wage structure of members as well as of non-members.
-The design of the German wage-setting system thus offers the possibility to explicitly distinguish between the effects of union density and collective bargaining coverage.
-We argue that net union density as a proxy for union power governs the union's threat point in the collective bargaining process and therefore determines the bargaining outcome.
+The design of the German wage-setting system thus offers the possibility to explicitly distinguish the effects of union density and those of collective bargaining coverage.
+We argue that, on the one hand, net union density as a proxy for union power influences the union's threat point in the collective bargaining process and therefore influences the bargaining outcome.
 Collective bargaining coverage, on the other hand, captures the actual application of bargained agreements.
 So density and coverage offer a pre-bargaining and a post-bargaining indicator for unions' influence in the labor market.

-The empirical literature on the impact of unions on the German wage structure has so far been confined to using either union membership (e.g., Fitzenberger and Kohn (2005)) or collective bargaining coverage (e.g., Stephan and Gerlach (2003, 2005)).
+The empirical literature on the impact of unions on the German wage structure has so far been confined to using either collective bargaining coverage (e.g. Stephan and Gerlach (2003, 2005)) or union membership (Fitzenberger and Kohn (2005)).
+The studies on coverage distinguish between firm-level and industry-wide collective agreements but do not distinguish between firm-level and individual-level coverage by these agreements.
 Our study extends upon this literature in several dimensions.
-First, we use a newly available linked employer-employee data set, the German Structure of Earnings Survey (GSES, Gehalts-und Lohnstrukturerhebung) 2001, which is unique in the sense that it provides not only firm-level information on collective wage bargaining, but also the coverage status of the individual employees.
-So we can not only differentiate between different levels of collective bargaining, but also between firm-level and individual-level effects.
+First, we use a newly available linked employer-employee data set, the German Structure of Earnings Survey (GSES, Gehalts- und Lohnstrukturerhebung) 2001, which is unique in the sense that it provides not only firm-level information on collective wage bargaining, but also the coverage status of the individual employees.
+So not only can we distinguish between different levels of collective bargaining, but also between firm-level and individual-level effects.
 Second, as there is no information on union membership in the GSES, we impute net union densities for homogeneously defined labor market segments from GSOEP-based estimations of Fitzenberger, Kohn, and Wang (2006).
 This enables us to simultaneously analyze the effects of union density and collective bargaining coverage.
 Third, we employ OLS as well as quantile regressions in order to estimate impacts on wage levels and on wage dispersion.

-From a methodological point of view the analysis involves the challenge to estimate the asymptotic distribution of a weighted quantile regression estimator accounting for clustering, as the estimations contain regressors from different levels of aggregation.
+From a methodological point of view the analysis involves the estimation of the asymptotic distribution of a weighted quantile regression estimator accounting for clustering, as the estimations contain regressors from different levels of aggregation (Angrist, Chernozhukov, and Fernández-Val 2006).